 Many martial arts are misunderstood.
-I have written a number of times about how Karate and other arts have become dumbed down and stylised to a point where a lot of what is practiced would not work under pressure.
+I have written a number of times about how Karate and other arts have become dumbed down and stylised to a point where a lot of what is practised would not work under pressure.

 However, I don’t think any martial art is more misunderstood than Tai Chi.
 I think this is for a number of reasons, but mostly:

-Many people practice it purely as a for health and well-being, with no martial applications at all.
+- Many people practice it purely as a for health and well-being, with no martial applications at all.

-Many people do not believe in the concept of “Chi” energy on which Tai Chi is largely based.
+- Many people do not believe in the concept of “Chi” energy on which Tai Chi is largely based.

-With more and more people getting into “reality based” training, “hard” styles being seen by many as stylised and ritualistic; the slow practice of Tai Chi seems even further from being a real form of combat.
+- With more and more people getting into “reality based” training, “hard” styles being seen by many as stylised and ritualistic; the slow practice of Tai Chi seems even further from being a real form of combat.

 So lets have a closer look at Tai Chi.
 Firstly we should look at the modern emphasis on health and well-being.
 I am told that the Chinese communist government wanted to exploit the the health properties of Tai Chi as a simple way to keep people healthy and keep down expenditure on their health service.
 They therefore called together a number of top Tai Chi masters and told them to create a simplified version of Tai Chi for introduction to the masses.
 When the masters initially refused, they were told that they and their families would be sent to labour camps.
 So they agreed.
 The simplified Tai Chi that they created was nicknamed “Beijing Tai Chi” and this is the version that spread most rapidly around the world.

 As for the concept of chi, some people will never believe in it which is fair enough, we are all entitled to our own views.
 I just ask that if you are somebody that does not believe, then please just respect the views of those that do.